gpdowney/lightweightLSAT/pages/time/confidence.md

 1. Anxiety distracts you.
 2. Anxiety disrupts your game-plan.

-Anxiety impairs test performance when it takes you away from solving the Q in front of you.
+Anxiety impairs test performance when it takes you away from solving the question in front of you.

 And anxiety makes the test harder when it encourages reactive, rather than proactive, behavior.